 How to prevent tearing during childbirth

 Since an episiotomy is an option, there are ways for you to avoid tearing or prevent serious ones during childbirth.
-You can do the following, granted that you are also advised by your doctor:
+Here are some of the things that can help minimise your risk of having a nasty tear:

 In general, it is advised to perform the massage 2-4 times a week if the woman is comfortable.
-If she is not comfortable, discontinue the method.
-It should also not be done if there is a vaginal infection, herpes sore or vaginal/ vulval conditions that may worsen with the massage.
+However, perineal massages must be avoided if there is a vaginal infection, herpes sore or vaginal/ vulval conditions.

 Step 1: Find a quiet, private place to lie down.
 Use pillows to support your back so that you are in a semi-lying birthing position with your legs open.
 You may like to turn off the lights, and play some calming music to help you feel relaxed.

 Step 2: Apply oil or lubricant to your fingers, thumbs and perineum.
 The lubrication should prevent discomfort.

 Step 3: Next, insert two fingers around 3-4cm deep (2nd knuckle) into your vagina or as close to that as is comfortable.
 Gently, but firmly, apply pressure against the back wall of the vagina towards your anus.
 At the same time, gently pull your two fingers apart so that your perineum is being stretched both downwards and outwards.
 Keep applying pressure until you feel a slight tingling sensation, this is your perineum being gently stretched.
 This should not hurt, and you should not notice any burning.

 Step 4: Imagine that your vaginal opening is a clock face.
 Next, pull your two fingers down to 6, then stretch them outwards and upwards towards 3 and then 9, applying pressure.
 The movement is a sort of U shape.
 Repeat this 20 or 30 times over several minutes.
 This is what a woman will feel as the baby’s head presses down before it starts to emerge from the birth canal.